-Finally, we extend \cref{intro:thm} to encompass two change-of-group functors on equivariant parameterized spectra.
-Let $G$ be a finite group, $H \leq G$ a subgroup, and $WH = NH/H$ the Weyl group of $H$. \begin{thm}[\S\ref{sec:functors}] The geometric fixed point functor and the forgetful functor induce maps of bicategories
+Finally, we extend \cref{intro:thm} to encompass two change-of-group functors on equivariant parametrized spectra.
+Let $G$ be a finite group, $H \leq G$ a subgroup, and $WH = NH/H$ the Weyl group of $H$. \begin{thm}[\S\ref{sec:functors}] The geometric fixed points functor and the forgetful functor induce maps of bicategories

 and in the fiberwise case